kiesraad/abacus/backend/README.md

 ### Testing

-Use `cargo test` to run the tests.
+Use `cargo test --features embed-typst` to run the tests.
 The tests are also run in a GitHub Actions workflow.

 ### Air gap detection